FRC-3637-Daleks/dalek_laser/README.md

 This service is a very simple launch file for rosbag right now which collects bag files in 5 minute increments up to 3 at a time on a special volume called `bags`.
 To access the data on the host, look in the `/var/lib/docker/volumes/dalek_laser_bags` directory (need to be root).
 Alternatively you can add a service which has this volume mounted as well and run that interactively or something.
 The pipeline for bag retrieval and playback will be fleshed out in the future.

+Note, the camera topic is not recorded by default.
+To record it, the `record_camera` parameter must be set to true in `compose.yaml` and it will record the compressed camera image to a bag by a different name.

+You will run out of space often if you enable this.

+### filebrowser

+This service is a simple service to access the above bag files for quick download and deletion.
+Its a simple web server which can be access at port 5802 on the pi's address. (`http://10.36.37.12:5802`).
+Username: admin
+Password: admin

 ### portainer

 portainer is a web frontend for managing docker containers and its especially useful when working with docker running on remote systems like with the coprocessor.
 Navigating to the coprocessor's hostname with port 5801 allows you to view a nice dashboard with all the active containers.
 Here you can view their logs, see any errors, and even open an interactive shell in the browser in any container you choose to interact with it.

-### dnsresolver

-This is a nifty little docker image I found which magically makes the docker service names appear as hostnames on the host system so you can connect to them with ROS on the host machine.
-Mostly useful for simulation.
+Its a web server which can be accessed at port 5801 on the pi's address. (`https://10.36.37.12:5801`).
+Note that you need to tell the web browser to be okay with using unsafe https connection.
+This is good for starting and stopping containers on the field as well as accessing a shell into one of the containers in a pinch.

+Username: admin
+Password: team3637team3637

 ## TODO

-- [ ] Add localization nodes to workspace and service.
+- [x] Add localization nodes to workspace and service.
-- [ ] Add docker compose profiles to enable running different services depending on context (simulation, map creation, bag playback, etc)
+- [x] Add docker compose profiles to enable running different services depending on context (simulation, map creation, bag playback, etc)
-- [ ] Implement some form of map creation using SLAM techniques
+- [x] Implement some form of map creation using SLAM techniques
 - [ ] Implement a map editor for cleaning up SLAM maps
-- [ ] Feed localization back to ros2nt topics to use on the robot
+- [x] Feed localization back to ros2nt topics to use on the robot
 - [ ] Implement dynamic obstacle detection/identification
 - [ ] Implement multi-scanner processing

 ## Usefull commands
 ```
+# Connect local ROS to orange pi
+export ROS_MASTER_URI=http://10.36.37.12:11311

 #Run to build and run
 sudo docker compose build
 sudo docker compose --profile (name) up

+# on the orangepi, frees up space
+docker builder prune
+docker image prune

 #Run once ran
 source /opt/ros/noetic/setup.bash
 rosrun rviz rviz
 or
 rosrun rviz rviz -d /path/to/config.rviz

 rosbag play --clock -l /path/to/bag/name.bag # play before rviz